DevNambi/blog-drafts/9904 - Data Science and Engineering Links.md

 "So you're telling me that the most highly paid people in an organisation can only process information as complex as a traffic light?" - @ballantine70

+Promising #bigdata decency heuristic from @timoreilly : can worker see the data (and therefore get agency from it)? #SparkSummit

 * http://www.john-foreman.com/blog/surviving-data-science-at-the-speed-of-hype
 * http://www.technologyreview.com/news/535041/automating-the-data-scientists/